How To Make a Haunted Cookie House for Halloween

-The idea of spreading holiday traditions out over the rest of the year means this year we are building a haunted cookie house for Halloween instead of waiting until December to build a gingerbread one — and we're loving every spooky second of it.
+The idea of spreading holiday traditions out over the rest of the year means this year, my family will be building a haunted cookie house for Halloween instead of waiting until December to build a gingerbread one — and we’re loving every spooky second of it.

 Make a Haunted Cookie House for Halloween!

 Building a cookie house is fun and festive, no matter the time of year you decide to build it, but a haunted cookie house has a few built-in benefits.
-First, a cookie house can be a decoration in your entryway or the centerpiece for a Halloween party, but it also gives you some practice building a cookie house before the holidays without any of the pressure.
+First, a cookie house can be a decoration in your entryway, but it also gives you some practice building a cookie house before the holidays without any of the pressure.
 And honestly, making a cookie house is the best excuse I can think of for making these chocolate roll-out cookies for little ones to decorate alongside the house.

 - The icing here is based on our egg-white powder icing with slightly less water.
 Egg white-based icing dries faster and is ideal for a cookie house project.